NTKonzen/parenthesis_checker/README.md

 ## React Method

+> This project was hastily built and therefore primarily optimized for Chrome.
+Performance on other browsers may vary.

 1. Make sure you have Node.js and npm installed on your machine.
 2. Clone this repository to your local machine.
 3. Navigate to the project directory in your terminal.